Captive portal IPv6 support

 Thomas from Munich

-#23 Updated by Martin Gollowitzer over 1 year ago
+#23 Updated by Martin Gollowitzer almost 2 years ago

 I just stumbled over this ticket after trying to find the reason for IPv6 not working in my guest WiFi.
 Since IPv6 is becoming more and more important (my ISP has started to switch customers to DS-Lite already), I think this feature would really be a big step towards better IPv6 adoption.
 I am willing to even through a little bit of money towards anyone who gets this included in one of the upcoming versions.
 Unfortunately, I am not a developer myself, but I can of course help with testing (and reading code, which is by far easier than writing).
 Please let me know what else I can do.